Sanibel Island beach at low tide, shells scattered across white sand, Gulf of Mexico shoreline near the lighthouse

 'Tween Waters Island Resort & Spa

-"Captiva · Reopened 2024 after a full Ian rebuild.
-Gulf-to-bay frontage, a marina, and the only proper sunset on the island."
+"Captiva · Rebuilt after Ian and operating.
+Gulf-to-bay frontage, a marina, and the only proper sunset on the island.
+From around $480 before the resort fee."

 8.6